-In the state of Georgia, city of Atlanta, and DeKalb and Fulton Counties, there are no state laws or procedures that allow a pedestrian to enforce their rights to accessible sidewalks and rights-of-way.
+In the state of Georgia, city of Atlanta, and DeKalb and Fulton Counties, there are no state laws or procedures that allow a pedestrian to enforce their rights to accessible sidewalks and rights-ofway.
 Therefore, people with disabilities have no choice but to file lawsuits under the Americans with Disabilities Act or Section 504 of the Rehabilitation Act to protect and preserve their rights.
 People without disabilities may only file general civil suits against property owners or contractors.
 In other words, while pedestrians may sue a driver who hits and harms them pursuant to Georgia law, they have no state or local right to sue public entities that harm them by failing to provide accessible and useable sidewalks.
 Accordingly, their only recourse is through federal law and courts.
+This differs from the situation in New York where affected citizens could bring a complaint about a locality to the New York State Division of Human Rights.